SoniaRuiz/coexp-website/README.md

 # CoExp_Web

-CoExp Web Application is a web tool developed in .NET Core Framework, for the easy usage of [CoExp R suit-of-packages](https://github.com/juanbot/CoExpNets) (author: [Juan A. Botía](https://github.com/juanbot/)) - a framework for the generation, deployment, sharing and exploitation of co-expression networks as annotation models of genes and their role in transcription.
+CoExp Web Application is a webpage tool developed using the ASP.NET Core Framework and built with the aim of easy the use of the family of [CoExpNets R packages](https://github.com/juanbot/CoExpNets) (author: Juan A. Botía) outside a command-line environment.

 ## Introduction

 R programming language has spread across the scientific community as the preferred way of running statistical and graphical analysis.
 In a biological-data-analysis context, the likelihood of using an R package noticeably increases when the data to be analyzed presents a genetic nature.
 However, the usage of the R language raises an important drawback: it requires command-line and coding skills to be able to use it in an effective way.
 Moreover, the complexity of some R operations and calculations could increase the difficulty in the interpretations of some results, even for expert users.
-The aim of this document is to explain the basis of the solution proposed to increase the usability of [CoExp R suite-of-packages](https://github.com/juanbot/CoExpNets) ([Juan A. Botía](https://github.com/juanbot)).
+The aim of this document is to explain the basis of the solution proposed to increase the usability of the family of [CoExpNets](https://github.com/juanbot/CoExpNets) R packages (author [Juan A. Botía](https://github.com/juanbot)).

 #### Why a web-based user interface?

 Due to the huge growth experienced by the Internet and mobile devices during the last decades, it is undeniable that a web-page format is the most well-known and accepted way of browsing the Internet around the world.
-In this sense, a web-page structure was chosen to make [CoExp R suite-of-packages](https://github.com/juanbot/CoExpNets) easily accessible to every potential user around the world, at any time and from anywhere they decide to do so.
+In this sense, a web-page structure was chosen to make the family of [CoExpNets](https://github.com/juanbot/CoExpNets) R packages easily accessible to every potential user around the world, at any time and from anywhere they decide to do so.

 **Please, visit our [WIKI](https://github.com/SoniaRuiz/CoExp_Web/wiki) section for any further information.**